starrman777/starrman777.github.io/about.md

   Eric is on a never-ending journey of learning, applying and then teaching the best practices related to DevOps.
 There is no better way to learn something than to do it and then teach it.<br><br>

   Eric specialty is applying DevOps technical practices at an enterprise level.
-It's a lot easier to introduce changes in behavior, quality standards and best practices into a development team at a small startup.
-It's a lot more challenging applying similar behaviors and quality standards across a large enterprise with varying technical skills and varying beliefs about delivering quality software to customers.

 Eric's current interests and areas of focus are:
 * Jenkins and Jenkins Pipeline as Code